openhwgroup/cv32e40s/docs/user_manual/source/xsecure.rst

 .. note::

-   The Xsecure features have not been implemented yet.
+   Some Xsecure features have not been implemented yet.

 |corev| has a custom extension called Xsecure, which encompass the following categories of security related features: